 Does your friends’ TV-watching all weekend make you feel that it is ok also for you to skip the gym?

 3. How Do You Feel After Spending Time Together?

 Do you feel uplifted by your friends’ positive spirit, or do you feel like comfort-eating a pizza to recover from their negativity?

 Where to Find a Positive Circle of Influence:

-1. Exercise group.
-Share endorphins with people who prioritize fitness, in for instance a boot camp or running group.
+Share endorphins with people who prioritize fitness by joining, for instance, a boot camp or a running group.

 Be kind to everyone, but be careful of who you allow into your circle of influence.
 I can not stand another peer-approved croissant, royal or not.

 Now, your turn.
 What support do YOU need to achieve your fitness goals?
 Share it with me!